drmhrehman/federated-learning-for-healthcare/README.md

 # Federated Learning for Healthcare
-This repository contains the state-of-the-art literature (papers, code, websites, etc.) on federated leanig for healthcare.
+This repository contains the state-of-the-art literature (papers, code, websites, etc.) on federated learnig for healthcare.
 This list is maintained by Habib Rehman.
 (Actively keep updating)

 If you find some ignored papers, feel free to create pull requests, open issues, or email me at habibcomsats@gmail.com